morpho-org/pandvil/README.md

 > ```
 > 2. Take the load off your CI by backfilling in advance:
 > ```
-> pnpm pandvil run --name your-ponder-app-name --parent-branch your-ci-branch --prepare 10
+> pnpm pandvil start docker your-ponder-app-name --parent-branch your-ci-branch --spawn 10 --prepare
 > # This prepares 10 instances, but you can prepare more depending on how many independent tests you plan to run!
+> # You can also specify exact schema names like so:
+> pnpm pandvil start docker your-ponder-app-name --parent-branch your-ci-branch --spawn my-schema-a --spawn my-schema-b --prepare
 > ```
 > 3. Use the Neon web app to rename the ephemeral branch to something meaningful, like your-ci-branch-bootstrap
 > 4. Run your CI!